RigelFernandes/RigelFernandes.github.io/_about/publications.md

   const bibtex =
 `@inproceedings{carvalho2026sound,
-  title={Sound Event Classification with {TinyML} on {ESP32-S3} for Risk Alerting of Hearing-Impaired People in Public Spaces}, author={Parga Carvalho, Eduardo F. and de Jesus Monteiro de Barros, Samuel and Fernandes, Rigel P. and Silva de Souza, Thiago}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},
+  title={Sound Event Classification with {TinyML} on {ESP32-S3} for Risk Alerting of Hearing-Impaired People in Public Spaces}, author={Carvalho, Eduardo F. Parga and Barros, Samuel de Jesus Monteiro de and Fernandes, Rigel P. and Souza, Thiago Silva de}, booktitle={Proceedings of the XLIV Brazilian Symposium on Telecommunications and Signal Processing}, series={SBrT 2026}, year={2026},